MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 #### Use Azure RBAC for Kubernetes authorization

 Instead of using Kubernetes native RBAC ([ClusterRoleBindings and RoleBindings](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#rolebinding-and-clusterrolebinding)) for authorization with integrated Microsoft Entra authentication, another option that we recommend, is to use Azure RBAC and Azure role assignments to enforce authorization checks on the cluster.
-These role assignments can even be added at the subscription or resource group scopes so that all clusters under the scope inherit a consistent set of role assignments with respect to who has permissions to access the objects on the Kubernetes cluster.
+These role assignments can even be added at the management group, subscription, or resource group scopes so that all clusters under the scope inherit a consistent set of role assignments with respect to who has permissions to access the objects on the Kubernetes cluster.

 For more information, see [Azure RBAC for Kubernetes Authorization](/azure/aks/manage-azure-rbac).

 #### Local accounts

 AKS supports native [Kubernetes user authentication](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#users-in-kubernetes).
 User access to clusters using this method is not suggested.
-It is certificate-based and is performed external to your primary identity provider; making centralized user access control and governance difficult.
+It is certificate-based and is performed external to your primary identity provider, making centralized user access control and governance difficult.
 Always manage access to your cluster using Microsoft Entra ID, and configure your cluster to explicitly disable local account access.

 In this reference implementation, access via local cluster accounts is explicitly disabled when the cluster is deployed.